PooyaAlamirpour/BestPracticesInDotNetCore/readme.md

 - [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation#Command_query_responsibility_separation) pattern ([Event sourcing](https://en.wikipedia.org/wiki/Domain-driven_design#Event_sourcing)).
 - Clean git commits that shows your work progress.

-### Validations (Must)
+### Validations
+It is used `FLuentValidation` for validating each request that comes from client.

-- During Create; validate the phone number to be a valid *mobile* number only (Please use this library [Google LibPhoneNumber](https://github.com/google/libphonenumber) to validate number at the backend).
+- During Create; validate the phone number to be a valid *mobile* number only (It is used this library [Google LibPhoneNumber](https://github.com/google/libphonenumber) to validate number at the backend).

-- A Valid email and a valid bank account number must be checked before submitting the form.
+- A Valid email and a valid bank account number must be checked.
 - Customers must be unique in database: By `Firstname`, `Lastname` and `DateOfBirth`.
 - Email must be unique in the database.

-### Storage (Must)

-- Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `ulong` whichever store less space).

 ### Generating UserSecretId for JWT
 By using the below code, it is possible to be generated a suer secret id which is used